-- ii. the ten (10) year validity of the test has expired. - iii. the Typing test requirement is waived for all current Union members.Paraprofessionals in the union as of June 30, 2017 will not be required to take a typing test to stay in their current positions or move into different positions within the union.
+- ii. the ten (10) year validity of the test has expired. - iii.
+Paraprofessionals in the union as of June 30, 2017 will not be required to take a typing test to stay in their current positions or move into different positions within the union.
 The typing test will be required for Paraprofessionals hired after June 30, 2017 when applying for a union position that requires the typing test.